Stationary Kernels and Gaussian Processes on Lie Groups and their Homogeneous Spaces I: the compact case: Computational Techniques for Stationary Gaussian Processes

 \section{Computational Techniques for Stationary Gaussian Processes}

-We now develop computational techniques for working with stationary Gaussian processes described in the preceding section.
-Working with the posterior mean, posterior covariance, and pathwise conditioning expressions of \Cref{sec:gp-intro} involves two key computational primitives: (a) evaluating the covariance kernel $k(\.,\.)$ pointwise, and (b) efficiently sampling from the prior $f(\.)$.\footnote{For a given set of evaluation locations, $f$ can be sampled by forming and factorizing the kernel matrix at cubic cost with respect to the number of evaluation locations: we use the term \emph{efficient sampling} to refer to sampling $f$ approximately \emph{without these costs}.} In general, (a) and (b) need to be performed in an automatically-differentaible manner, for instance to optimize model hyperparameters using maximum likelihood, or differentiate the prior density in Hamiltonian Monte Carlo.
+We now develop computational techniques for implementing stationary Gaussian process models from the preceding section.
+To work with the posterior mean, posterior covariance, and pathwise conditioning expressions of \Cref{sec:gp-intro}, we need two computational primitives: \1*[(a)] Evaluating the covariance kernel $k(\.,\.)$ pointwise. \2*[(b)] Efficiently sampling from the prior $f(\.)$.\footnote{For a given set of evaluation locations, $f$ can be sampled by forming and factorizing the kernel matrix at cubic cost with respect to the number of evaluation locations: we use the term \emph{efficient sampling} to refer to sampling $f$ approximately \emph{without these costs}.} \0* In general, (a) and (b) need to be performed in an automatically-differentiable manner, for instance to optimize model hyperparameters using maximum likelihood, or differentiate the prior density in Hamiltonian Monte Carlo.

 Assuming the scaling coefficients~$a^{(\lambda)}$ or the scaling matrices~$\m{A}^{(\lambda)}$ are a priori fixed, \Cref{thm:stationary_group,thm:stationary_homogeneous} offer avenues for evaluating $k(\.,\.)$ and, with some additional work, approximately sampling $f(\.)$.
 This can be achieved by truncating the respective infinite series to the desired accuracy.
 To do so, one must be able to traverse the index set $\Lambda$: we study this in \Cref{sec:computation:comp_traverse}.
 For pointwise kernel evaluation, one must also compute the characters $\chi^{(\lambda)}$ in the Lie group case, and the zonal spherical functions $\pi^{(\lambda)}_{j, k}$ in the homogeneous space case: we study this in \Cref{sec:computation:comp_pointwise}.